 The anti-colic system is another great feature.
 It doesn’t really apply to us since Olivia is passed the age where colic is really an issue, but for younger babies, it’s nice to know it’s there.

 After trying it out, I’m really happy with the results.
 Olivia is encountering some problems with bottle feedings and this design really helped get her to take some extra milk.
 I love the gift set for how it transitions with the baby.
 NUK sells the gift pack on their website along with all the other sets.
-You can also check out Walmart and Target for availability.
-Especially if you are doing a stocking up trip or a registry (we used Target for ours).
+You can also check out Amazon for availability as they often have a lot of great deals.
 And if you like the Simply Natural bottles, NUK also makes a hands free pumping accessory, called Freemie.
 The Freemie Collection Cups are another must have for easy and discreet pumping.
-Both Walmart and Target sell Freemie.

 Every baby seems to have his/her own personality and inevitably will like or dislike different things.
 Hopefully this gives you some insight as to what we consider important factors when selecting the perfect baby bottle.
 We tried a lot of the course of 8 months and hope our experience can help others navigate the complex world of baby product overload.